Parents & Families

 Below you will find information and resources to help you guide your student in making the most of this opportunity and supporting them once they are abroad.

-UNH currently allows federal, state, and institutional aid (except work-study) to transfer for all UNH Faculty-Led (Managed), Exchange, or Partner (Approved Provider) programs abroad.
-Because each student’s financial aid package is unique, the student needs to work directly with the UNH Financial Aid Office to learn how his or her financial aid will apply.
+UNH & PSU currently allow federal, state, and institutional aid (except work-study) to transfer for all UNH Faculty-Led, Exchange, or Partner programs abroad.
+Because each student’s financial aid package is unique, the student needs to work directly with the UNH or PUS Financial Aid Office to learn how his or her financial aid will apply.

-- UNH Faculty-Led programs charge UNH tuition, technology fee and an administrative fee plus a program fee, which will be billed to your student’s WebCat account.
+• UNH Faculty-Led programs charge the student's HOME campus tuition, technology fee and an administrative fee plus a program fee, which will be billed to your student’s WebCat/Student Account.
 The program fees vary by location depending on the nature of the program and cost of living in the host country.
 Typically these fees include some combination of housing, meals, extra-curricular activities, and program requirements.
 These fees will be fully explained in the program materials.
 If you have any questions, contact the Program Assistant or Faculty Director.

-- UNH Exchange programs will cost UNH tuition, technology fee and an administrative fee, which will be billed to your student’s WebCat account.
+• Exchange programs will cost the student's HOME campus tuition, technology fee and an administrative fee, which will be billed to your student’s WebCat/Student Account.
 Students will pay the cost of room and board directly to the exchange partner university abroad.

-- UNH Partner programs costs vary significantly and are paid directly to the study abroad provider.
-Some programs are comparable to UNH tuition and some are appreciably more.
-The study abroad program provider will send an invoice directly to the student who will be responsible for organizing full payment directly to the provider.
+• UNH Partner program costs vary significantly and are paid directly to the study abroad provider.
+Some programs are comparable to UNH or PSU tuition and some are appreciably more.
+The study abroad program provider will invoice the student directly, who will be responsible for organizing full payment directly to the provider.
 The study abroad program provider fee may or may not include a wide array of items such as tuition, course fees, room, board, sponsored field trips/excursions, insurance and/or international airfare.
 Be sure to read the fine print to know exactly what is included and what is not included in the program fee so that you and your student can budget for and are prepared to cover all necessary expenses.
 The financial aid office will give your student a credit on their account, which the student can have direct deposited to their back account, and used to pay the provider.
 UNH does not pay the provider directly.
-Financial Aid releases the funds based on UNH’s academic calendar and not the study abroad calendar.
+Financial Aid releases the funds based on UNH/PSU's academic calendar and not the study abroad calendar.

-Your student will be required to complete our Study Abroad Expense Form to help the student see all expenses in one place and to demonstrate to the Financial Aid Office that the student has reviewed all costs and understands their responsibility.
+Your student will be required to complete our Study Abroad Expense Form, which will help the student see all expenses in one place and demonstrate to the Financial Aid Office that the student has reviewed all costs and understands their responsibility.

-UNH will also bill the UNH technology fee, our insurance & travel assistance fee, and a study abroad administrative fee to your student’s account.
+UNH and PSU will also bill their respective technology fees, our insurance & travel assistance fee, and a study abroad administrative fee to your student’s account.
 Please refer to our Resources page to learn more about managing the costs of studying abroad.

 Your student may spend months—even years—dreaming about studying and traveling abroad.
 Much of this time may have been spent fantasizing about exotic destinations or managing the minutia of the pre-departure process.
 What is frequently overlooked is how challenging, difficult, and often lonely studying abroad can be, especially during the first few weeks.
 The process of moving half way around the world and establishing oneself in an alien environment can produce feelings of anxiousness, homesickness, frustration, anger and rejection of the new host culture.